checkly/checkly-cli/README.md

 3. A `logicalId` can be any string up to 255 characters in length.
 4. There is no hard limit on the amount of `Project`'s you can have in your Checkly account.

-Behind the scenes, we use the `logicalId` to create a graph of your resources so we now what to persist, update and remove from our database.
+Behind the scenes, we use the `logicalId` to create a graph of your resources so we know what to persist, update and remove from our database.
 Changing the `logicalId` on an existing resource in your code base will tell the Checkly backend that a resource was removed and a new resource was created.